 This course teaches the principles of automation using an Intellitek 5 axis robot.
 The robots are integrated into a work cell that includes Vision, Fiber Optics, and Bar Code.

 This course is designed to teach the application of electricity in an industrial environment.
 Topics include electrical safety, transformers, single and three-phase motors, and troubleshooting.
 Practical application is provided in the laboratory.

 Mechanical Drive Systems

-This course provides an overview of the most common drive systems used in manufacturing and processing industries.
-Belts, chains, gears, drive couplings as well as the characteristics of each type and common troubleshooting techniques are covered.
+This course provides an overview of the most common drive systems used in the manufacturing and processing industries.
+Belts, chains, gears, drive couplings as well as the characteristics of each type, and common troubleshooting techniques are covered.